Sledmine/mercury/README.md

 ```

 # FAQ

 - **Luapower is a cross platform framework, why is this only working for Windows?**

-Halo Custom Edition only works in a Windows environment by native running or via emulation using Wine for example, so creating a package manager for Linux would be a little bit weird if the game itself only runs on Windows.
+Halo Custom Edition only works in a Windows environment by native running or via emulation using
+Wine for example, so creating a package manager for Linux would be a little bit weird if the game
+itself only runs on Windows but after some work migration a Linux build would be possible.